 - White Paper

-My 3 ½ year old loved doing this with me.
-This was fun, educational, and served as a cute addition to our Halloween décor.
+My 3-year-old loved doing this with me.
+This was fun, educational, and served as a cute addition to our Halloween decor.
 A win-win all around!

 I’m always looking for quick and inexpensive ways to decorate and reuse items.
-So one day while browsing on Pinterest, I saw these cute DIY Mummy craft ideas.
+So one day while browsing on Pinterest, I saw these cute DIY Halloween crafts that turn transform household items into a mummy.

 You can pretty much wrap anything up to make it look like a mummy… pillows, jars, candles, pumpkins.
 Even your front door.